sadanandkaji/chatbot_nara1/README.md

 select interpretor

 signin to neon and add project

+connect string  and add in database.py

 run this in env python shell
 ->